JungleComputing/clusteremulator/README.txt

 Take the following steps to run the PingPongTest on fs0.das3.cs.vu.nl:

-1. Follow the instructions in INSTALL.txt to compile the cluster emulator code and arrange/install thel dependencies (Linux Traffic Control and the Ibis Portability Layer)
+1. Follow the instructions in INSTALL.txt to compile the cluster emulator code and arrange/install the dependencies (Linux Traffic Control and the Ibis Portability Layer)

 2. Start three shells (shell 1, 2, and 3) and 'cd' to the cluster emulator